33 High-Protein Dinners

 - Bake for 13-15 minutes, until trout flakes easily with a fork and kale is crispy.

-- Squeeze lemon juice over everything before serving, enjoy your protein-rich meal!
+- Squeeze lemon juice over everything before serving.
+Enjoy your protein-rich meal!

 31. Lean Ground Turkey Tacos

-Looking for a quick, healthy dinner that doesn’t skimp on flavor?
-Lean ground turkey tacos are your weeknight hero.
-They’re packed with protein, super customizable, and come together in about 20 minutes—perfect for busy evenings or meal prep.
 Plus, turkey’s mild taste soaks up all the delicious taco seasonings you throw at it.
 Whether you pile on fresh veggies, go heavy on salsa, or add a dollop of Greek yogurt instead of sour cream, these tacos are easy to make your own.
-Let’s get started!

 Ingredients: